-What characterises a Senior Seminar is its focus on a significant issue that may be productively discussed from both Asian and global perspectives, and its openness to multi-disciplinary debates and input.
+As of AY2021/2022, what has characterised a Senior Seminar has been its focus on a significant issue that may be productively discussed from both Asian and global perspectives, and its openness to interdisciplinary debates and input.

 Small-group discussions, facilitated by fellows from diverse backgrounds, are at the heart of the Senior Seminar.
 These are complemented by interactive sessions with guest speakers with deep expertise on pertinent aspects of the seminar topic.
 The overall aim of these seminars is to foster critical engagement with a topical Global-Asia issue that exerts a profound impact on society.
 These modules do not have final exams.

 View Seminar Timetable for AY22/23 Semester 1

 With a focus on Asia, this course draws on a diverse range of literatures to provide a broad context for understanding the dynamics between humans and animals.
 Southeast Asia is one of last regions in the world with extensive rain forest habitat for wild animals, but these creatures are threatened by burgeoning urbanization and agriculture.
 The module will go beyond a focus on wildlife, however, to consider our relationship with ‘urban animals’ of many types.
 Through seminar-style classes and fieldtrips conducted around Singapore, the module will test new perspectives from international and regional studies of human animal interaction

 Asia Now!
 The Archaeology of the Future CityUTC2109/UTS2109